Sejm of the Kingdom of Poland: History

 The General Sejm of the Kingdom of Poland appeared for the first time in the years 1382–1386, when nobility and city representatives began to come to the nationwide official congresses.
 Public participation in policy making in Poland can be traced to the Slavic assembly known as the wiec.
 Another form of public decision making was that of royal election, which occurred when there was no clear heir to the throne, or the heir's appointment had to be confirmed.
-On February 2, 1386, at one of the first general parliamentary sessions in Lublin, Jagiełło was elected the king of Poland.
+On February 2, 1386, at one of the first general parliamentary sessions in Lublin, Jogaila was elected the king of Poland.
 There are legends of a 9th-century election of the legendary founder of the Piast dynasty, Piast the Wheelwright, and a similar election of his son, Siemowit (this would place a Polish ruler's election a century before an Icelandic one's by the Althing), but sources for that time come from the later centuries and their validity is disputed by scholars.
 The election privilege was usually limited to the most powerful nobles (magnates) or officials, and was heavily influenced by local traditions and strength of the ruler.
 By the 12th or 13th century, the wiec institution likewise limited its participation to high ranking nobles and officials.
 The nationwide gatherings of wiec officials in 1306 and 1310 can be seen as precursors of the general sejm.